mohanadpro/e-commerce-frontend/TESTING.md

 ## Automated Testing

+* To test all features successfully, you have to refresh the REACT_APP_ADMIN_TOKEN and REACT_APP_TOKEN env variables in the vitest.confi.js

 #### Sign In Page
 - Test render username textfield and type in
 - Test render password testfield and type in